-Certainly good Matric marks can get you into a local university.
-However, in general, to succeed with your applications to UK/EU institutions, you’re going to need to pass the Cambridge Assessment International Examinations (CAIE) – and to pass those, you are definitely going to need to study A-Levels in your subjects of choice.
+Certainly, good Matric marks can get you into a local university.
+However, in general, to succeed with your applications to UK/EU institutions, you’re going to need to pass the Internationally recognized A-Level exams – and to pass these, you are definitely going to need to study A-Levels in your subjects of choice.

 - A-Level (Advanced Level) qualifications are UK subject-based qualifications that can lead to university, further study, training, or work, and are assessed by a series of examinations.

-- A-Levels are usually studied over the course of 2 years, and lead to qualifications recognised for entrance to higher education institutes in the UK and many others worldwide.
+- A-Levels are usually studied over the course of 2 years, and lead to qualifications recognized for entrance to higher education institutes in the UK and many others worldwide.

 - Most higher education institutes require a minimum of 3 A-Level subjects.
 Subjects include, amongst others: Maths, Physics, Chemistry, Biology, History, Geography, Psychology, Economics, Art, Information Technology, and languages such as English and English Literature, French, German, and Spanish.

-- If you are not sure of your career direction and which subjects to choose, Learning Unlimited assists you to identify your interests, abilities and passions through various internationally recognised career assessment tests and counselling.
+- If you are not sure of your career direction and which subjects to choose, Learning Unlimited assists you to identify your interests, abilities, and passions through various internationally recognized career assessment tests and counseling.
 This will enable you to select the A-Level subjects most suited to your particular interests and talents.
 For instance, if you are strong in Maths and weak in English Literature, then you would be able to drop the latter and focus on Maths.

-- You can also write the Cambridge Assessment International Examinations in stages and at different sittings (not all in one go).
+- You can also write the International GSCE and A level examination in stages and at different sittings (not all in one go).